This article contains affiliate links, you can read my disclaimer here.

 Port Beach and Leighton Beach in North Fremantle are other great spots for a dip in the Indian Ocean.
 Come here for a long walk along the beach or on windy days watch the kitesurfers.

 Closer to town, the historic Bathers Beach is also an inviting spot for a swim.
-Stay the afternoon and head to the Fremantle Harbour for fish and chips for dinner.
+While away the afternoon and head to the fishing boat harbour for the best fish and chips in Fremantle.

 Discover Maritime History